segmentio/segment-docs/src/connections/storage/databricks-delta-lake/databricks-delta-lake-aws.md

 1. Segment writes directly to your Delta Lake in the cloud storage (S3)
 - Segment manages the creation and evolution of Delta tables.
-- Segment uses IAM role assumption to write Delta to AWS S3.
+- Segment uses IAM role assumption to write Delta tables to AWS S3.
 2. Segment supports both OAuth and personal access tokens (PAT) for API authentication.
 3. Segment creates and updates the table's metadeta in Unity Catalog by running queries on a small, single node Databricks SQL warehouse in your environment.
 4. If a table already exists and no new columns are introduced, Segment appends data to the table (no SQL required).